 | Haiku 4.5 | $1.00 | $1.25 / $2.00 | $0.10 | $5.00 |

 All values $/MTok.
-Batch API gives a flat 50% discount on input and output for every model except Opus 4.6 Fast Mode.
-The cache multipliers (1.25x for 5m writes, 2x for 1h writes, 0.1x for reads) apply on top of Fast Mode's 6x premium per Anthropic's pricing page; the asterisks above indicate "compute against the Fast Mode base."
-Source: Anthropic pricing page, 2026-05-08.
+Batch API gives a flat 50% discount on input and output for every standard cell, Fable 5 included; the Fast Mode tiers are excluded.
+The cache multipliers (1.25x for 5m writes, 2x for 1h writes, 0.1x for reads) apply on top of each Fast Mode base rate per Anthropic's pricing page; the asterisks above indicate "compute against the Fast Mode base."
+Source: Anthropic pricing page, 2026-06-10.

 The cheapest cell on the matrix is Haiku 4.5 at batch rates ($0.50 input / $2.50 output per MTok).
-The most expensive standard cell is Opus 4.6 Fast Mode ($30 input / $150 output per MTok), a 6x premium for guaranteed throughput.
-That is a verifiable 60x output ratio between corners.
+The most expensive cell is Opus 4.6 / 4.7 Fast Mode ($30 input / $150 output per MTok), a 6x premium for higher output throughput.
+Fast Mode is a research preview with dedicated rate limits rather than a throughput guarantee, and its pricing forked at Opus 4.8: $10 input / $50 output, 3x cheaper than on 4.6 and 4.7 and the same sticker as standard Fable 5.
+There is no Fast Mode for Fable 5 at all.
+Corner to corner, that is a verifiable 60x output ratio.
 Going further requires unpublished assumptions about token volume per call.
 The "100x cost spread" you see in routing folklore is not supportable from current Anthropic production pricing.

 When the cost-spread argument breaks: prompt caching